 Enter a name for the custom key and pass the Reference Key.
 The reference key is the Amazon Resource Name (ARN) of the KMS Key.
 For more on finding the ARN see documentation on AWS.

-Fields in AirData can be encrypted to secure sensitive content using the encryption key associated with the application.
-To associate an encryption key to an app, open the relevant app in the Studio and select an encryption key from the dropdown menu provided in Settings -> Encryption.
+Fields in AirData can be encrypted to secure sensitive content using the encryption key associated with the datastore.
+To associate an encryption key to a datastore, go to Console -> Datastores.
+Select the Datastore -> Properties and select the encryption key.

 To AirData App Object attributes, go to AirData Builder and select one of the Object attributes.
 In the Inspector, check the Encrypt checkbox.